 Kraken is a reliable crypto exchange renowned for upholding high standards of security and offering a robust range of over 200 digital currencies.
 Its excellent reputation is not at all surprising considering Kraken is one of the longest-running crypto exchanges in the world, with a history dating back to 2011.
 It runs on a user-friendly platform with an intuitive interface guaranteed to appeal to crypto novices and veterans alike.

 Maker/taker fees on spot crypto transactions are quite reasonable at Kraken, ranging from 0.00% / 0.10% to 0.25% / 0.40%, depending on monthly volume.
 Customers can also trade on margin, with opening and rollover fees of 0.02% per Ethereum position.
 Those trading futures can increase their market exposure with maximum leverage of 1:50.
 Leverage on pairs involving Ether ranges from 1:2 to 1:5.
-Holding the Ether you purchase for extended periods can earn you staking rewards of up to 4% at Kraken.
+Holding the Ether you purchase for extended periods can earn you staking rewards from 2.5 to 7% at Kraken, with no minimums on the staked amount.

 Coinbase